anthonysk0215/bruinAIHacks/README.md

 # TheraVoice - Mental Health Assistant

 TheraVoice is a web-based mental health assistant that provides empathetic support through voice interactions.
-Users can speak their thoughts and receive AI-generated responses in a supportive, conversational manner.
+Users can speak their thoughts and receive AI-generated responses in a supportive, conversational manner using ElevenLabs' advanced Conversational AI technology.

 ## Tech Stack